IS Doctor Who in Trouble? Or a Brand just in Transition and otherwise Rude State of Health + Happiness?

 We cannot blame writers and show-runners for everything.
 Course not.
 Chibnall genuinely loves the show and did make some daring structural changes.
 Moffat was overworked by a Sherlock obsessed BBC, a victim of his own success.
 Eager to please and be seen as on message, ‘The Moff’ still had and indeed has glimmers of plot-smith genius in him.
 His Dracula will no doubt hit big.

 The ideal?
 Somehow get Moffat AND Russell T Davies back.
 They can still groom successors and recruit collaborators.
 Gareth Roberts, Robert Shearman, Marc Platt, Mark Corden et al?
-I’m available, too.
+I’m available, too. 🙂 The show NEEDS fresh blood in a sci-fi, imagination sense.
+Possibly an injection of new visual motifs.
+But returning to the most recently beloved and successful show management cannot do any harm.

 Alone, they are weakened by their own excesses (Moffat overdoes plot yet cannot cook a character; Davies descends to the mawkish on occasion, veering on kitchen sink /soap operatics).

-But TOGETHER: you have the PERFECT blend.
+TOGETHER: you have the PERFECT blend.
 Kinda like Good Neighbours? 😉 Seriously though: they DO work!

 Socially aware yet NOT patronising or tokenistic, cool, street-smart yet still somehow imaginative, inclusive, idealistic and uplifting.
 Wrapped in a visual style that is glossy, alluring, rich, spectacular and yet still somehow BBC, English in its feel /scope.
 CF: Girl in the Fireplace: THAT is your gold standard.
 Right THERE!